google/json_serializable.dart/json_serializable/README.md

 [![Build Status](https://travis-ci.org/dart-lang/json_serializable.svg?branch=master)](https://travis-ci.org/dart-lang/json_serializable)

-Provides [source_gen] `Generator`s to create code for JSON serialization and deserialization using the [Dart Build System].
+Provides [Dart Build System] builders for handling JSON.

+The builders generate code when they find members annotated with classes defined in [package:json_annotation].

+- To generate to/from JSON code for a class, annotate it with `JsonSerializable`.
+You can provide arguments to `JsonSerializable` to configure the generated code.
+You can also customize individual fields by annotating them with `JsonKey` and providing custom arguments.

+- To generate a Dart field with the contents of a file containting JSON, use the `JsonLiteral` annotation.

-See the [example] to understand how to configure your project for the latest released version of `json_serializable`.
+To configure your project for the latest released version of, `json_serializable` see the [example].

 ## Example